You are here

 Colorado Multi-Tiered System of Supports, Response to Intervention, and Positive Behavioral Interventions and Supports Crosswalk

-Purpose: The purpose of this document is to provide educators (e.g., leadership teams, administrators, teachers, implementation support personnel) with information regarding the evolution and interrelatedness of Response to Intervention (RtI), Positive Behavioral Interventions and Supports (PBIS), and Colorado Multi-Tiered System of Supports (MTSS).
+Purpose: The purpose of this document is to provide educators (e.g., leadership teams, administrators, teachers, implementation support personnel) with information regarding the evolution and interrelatedness of Response to Intervention (RtI), Positive Behavioral Interventions and Supports (PBIS), and Colorado Multi-Tiered System of Supports (COMTSS).
 The content here reflects current thinking, distinctions between PBIS and RtI, and clarity around alignment of how the frameworks function under the MTSS umbrella in Colorado.
-As mutually supportive frameworks within an MTSS, RtI and PBIS are essential.
-This document describes elements of RtI (e.g., legislative expectations and effective practices), and PBIS that are embedded within MTSS.
+As mutually supportive frameworks within a COMTSS, RtI and PBIS are essential.
+This document describes elements of RtI (e.g., legislative expectations and effective practices), and PBIS that are embedded within COMTSS.

 Format: This document has two sections.
 Section One provides information on the definitions, features, and components.
 Section Two provides information about the strategic concepts incorporated in the frameworks.
 Citations/publication dates are included to clarify adaptations that have been made over time.